NavisCarrierSolutions/MACS3.API.Services/README.md

 MACS3.Connected.DangerousCargo.SDK

 ## Stability calculation
-This snippet explains how to perform a stability calculation in C#.
+This snippet explains how to perform a stability calculation in C# 7.1.

 Install the MACS3.Connected Stability SDK from nuget.org:
 ```